chastitywhiterose/Chad/Chad-Story.md

 Matt: It doesn't sound good.

-****Chad:**** Are you kidding me?
-This dog has reflexes better than Luke or John.
+Chad: Are you kidding me?
+This dog has reflexes better than Luke or John can.
 He can block things more efficiently because he hears the sound of the ball and knows what direction it is going in.
 More importantly, if Gold General had not been there, you would have made all ten.
 You were in the window of the goal because your aim has improved.
 You don't miss the goal entirely anymore.

-Matt: Thanks Chad!
+Matt: Thanks, Chad!
 I owe it all to your help.
 By the way, I am totally coming to your game against the Dragons next week!

 Chad: You better!
 I don't want to drag you there myself!